loekd-consultancy/Workshop-Azure-AI-Wiki/README.md

-# Workshop-Azure-AI-Wiki
+# Workshop From zero to production in record time using AI and Azure Container Apps

-The labs that go with the workshop
+Visit the [wiki](/wiki) to start the workshop hands-on labs.